isomerpages/nparks-festival/index.md

       url: /about
       image: /images/5 categories_2208_2.png
       alt: Programs at Parks Festival
-      subtitle: About the event
+      subtitle: 23 - 24 Septmber 2023
       description: Parks Festival is back!
-Presenting a kaleidoscope of programs for everyone!
+A kaleidoscope of programmes awaits!
   - infopic:
       title: Festival Handbook
       subtitle: What's On